falconandrea/Web3-Roulette-Game/README.md

 # Setup contract
 npx hardhat run scripts/setup.js

-# Get the sponsor wallet address and send some money on the contract
+# Get the sponsor wallet address and send some MATIC on the contract
+# You can send MATIC to the contract directly or with the topUpSponsorWallet function inside the contract deployed

 ```